-Our extensive research led us to a few clear criteria for what makes a stroller great, which has a lot of overlap with Consumer Reports' Stroller Buying Guide.
+Our extensive research led us to a few clear criteria for what makes a stroller great, which have a lot of overlap with Consumer Reports' stroller buying guide.
 Every stroller we considered has the basics down: sturdy wheels, a decent canopy for shade protection, a five-point harness for strapping baby in, some type of storage for diaper bags, reliable brakes for locking the stroller in place, and the ability to recline so the baby can sit up or lean back.
 These are non-negotiables in today's stroller world, although of course they can vary greatly.

-But points like storage size and single-wheel or all-wheel brakes, are the nitpicky details.
+But points like storage size and single-wheel or all-wheel brakes are the nitpicky details.
 In all of our time with strollers, we found that the heart of the matter is in a few key issues.
-The three variables that will steer your decision the most are: 1.)
-How easy is it to use (Is it heavy?
+The three variables that will steer your decision the most are: 1) how easy it is to use (Is it heavy?
 Bulky?
-Hard to open and close?), 2.)
-How does it maneuver, and 3.)
-How much does it cost.
+Hard to open and close?), 2) how well it maneuvers, and 3) how much it costs.

 You need to be very realistic about your lifestyle to make sure you're getting the right purchase.
-Someone who lives on the fifth floor of an apartment building in New York City with a very small elevator (or, shudder, no elevator at all) is going to want a different stroller from someone who lives at the end of a dirt road in Montana.
+Someone who lives on the fifth floor of an apartment building in New York City with a very small elevator (or no elevator at all) is going to want a different stroller than someone who lives at the end of a dirt road in Montana.
 The Babies 'R' Us stroller buying guide breaks down the various stroller categories this way:

-- Convertible stroller: A hot trend in strollers are ones that can convert to face out toward the world or in toward the pusher.
+- Convertible stroller: A hot trend in strollers is ones that can convert to face out toward the world or in toward the pusher.
 Some even start as flat bassinets.